 - Arts Integration Residency: Campus values arts integration within the general education classroom.
 COCA teaching artists partner with classroom teachers to engage in a multi-week interdisciplinary unit.

 Arts integration incorporates the arts throughout the learning process by infusing some form of art, such as theatre, music, dance, drawing, poetry, or other expression of creativity into the core curriculum.

 Interchange in Action

 The concept for Interchange emerged in 2003 when the Ford Foundation approached COCA about a grant to use arts integration as a vehicle for academic improvement in the St. Louis Public School District.
 This funding allowed COCA and its partners to launch Interchange in 2006 as a community collaboration of arts and cultural organizations.
-Interchange expanded its model in 2008 to focus on using collaborative arts residencies as a way to provide professional development for classroom teachers.
+Interchange expanded its model in 2008 to focus on using collaborative arts integration residencies as a way to provide professional development for classroom teachers.

-Today, Interchange provides collaborative residencies that partner teaching artists from local arts and cultural organizations with teachers from the St. Louis Public Schools, University City Public Schools, Ferguson-Florissant School District, and many more.
+Today, Interchange provides collaborative arts integration residencies that partner teaching artists from local arts and cultural organizations with teachers from the St. Louis Public Schools, University City Public Schools, Ferguson-Florissant School District, and many more.